reyreaud-l/threadpool/README.md

 $ cmake ..
 $ make install
 ```

-# Doc
-Documentation is available on [ReadTheDoc](https://threadpool.readthedocs.io/en/latest/)

-You will find multiples examples and a how to get started.

-# Uninstall
+## Uninstall
 To uninstall, run the following command in build directory.
 ```bash
 $ make uninstall
 ```

+# Using ThreadPool

+## Documentation
+Documentation is available on [ReadTheDoc](https://threadpool.readthedocs.io/en/latest/)

+You will find multiples examples and a how to get started.

+## Compatibility
+ThreadPool is tested on these platforms/compilers:
+- Linux
+  - gcc 4.9, 5, 6, 7
+  - clang 3.6 3.7 3.8 3.9 4.0 5.0
+- OSX
+  - gcc 5 6 7
+  - clang xcode: 8.3 9.1

+# Contributing ThreadPool

+## Contribute
+To contribute, simply submit a PR to the repository or create and issue and I'll
+take a look at it.
+Feel free to do whatever you want as well!

-# Tests
+## Tests
 To tests, enable option `BUILD_TESTS` or build in `DEBUG` mode with either:
 ```bash
 $ cmake -DBUILD_TESTS=ON ..